 How does your work help advance women in STEM achieve their full potential?

 My current position allows me to be a mentor and to continue to seek out mentorsship.
 This is a continuous process.
 I now sit on career panels and offer advice & insight about my career path, but also still value mentorship from others.

 What fascinates you about your work, whether in a lab, on the water, in the field, in an office?

 Though I am no longer at the bench anymore, I know that my job makes a difference to the scientific community by maintaining the integrity of the scientific record.
 I appreciate that I am able to remain connected to the science (through publishing, attending meetings, and the scientists themselves).

 What are some of the challenges you face in your STEM career and how did you address them?

 The gap between the scientific community and the public on important science policy issues has never been larger and only continues to grow .
 The disparity between the two groups is alarming and needs to mend before science progress is ultimately affected.
 As scientists, we need to improve science literacy.

-Amy Kullas, PhD, is the Publishing Ethics Manager for the American Society for Microbiology (ASM).
+Amy Kullas, PhD, is the Director of Ethics for the American Society for Microbiology (ASM).
 She came to ASM after conducting a postdoctoral fellowship at the National Institutes of Health where she was awarded a Postdoctoral Research Associate (PRAT) fellowship from the National Institute of General Medical Sciences.
 Kullas obtained a Doctorate in Molecular Genetics and Microbiology from Stony Brook University in New York.
 She spent her research career focused on understanding the dichotomy of the host-pathogen interaction.
-Growing up in a Wisconsin farming community, she never fathomed she would live in the nation’s capitol.
+Growing up in a Wisconsin farming community, she never fathomed she would live in the nation’s capital.
 Some of her other interests include science policy, global health, and STEM education.